autolab-project/autolab/docs/help_report.rst

 	>>> autolab.report()

-You can also send us an email (see :ref:`about`).
+Alternatively, you can send an email to the authors (see :ref:`about`).

 Statistics of use
 =================

 At startup, Autolab is configured to send just only once a completely anonymous signal (sha256 hashed ID) over internet for statistics of use.
-This helps us to have a better understanding of how our package is used worldwide.
+This helps the authors to have a better understanding of how our package is used worldwide.
 No personal data is transmitted during this process.
 Also, this is done in background, with no impact on the performance of Autolab.
 You can manage the state of this feature in Autolab through these functions:

 .. code-block:: python